nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/types.md

-# Types
+# Data Types
-As seen in the previous topic, there are types in Python.
+As seen in the previous topic, there are data types in Python.
 We initially looked at an `int` and a `string`.
 We will discuss those and a couple others below.